tasdikrahman/xkcd-dl/README.md

 - [x] add `xkcd-dl --download-all`
 - [ ] add `xkcd-dl --start=XKCDNUMBER --end=XKCDNUMBER [--path=/path/to/directory]`
 - [ ] Remove redundant code in `download_xkcd_number()`, `download_latest()` and `download_all()`
+- [ ] Adding support to open a particular xkcd at the CLI itself.
+(Thinking of using [img2txt](https://github.com/hit9/img2txt) for that)

 ##Contributing